Should backpackers be wary of ramen noodles?

 • Higher-protein noodles and microwave-dried noodles may become available in the future.

-Disclaimer: This is general nutrition advice, and you should talk with your physician before implementing any dietary or lifestyle changes.
+Disclaimer: This is general nutrition advice, and you should consult your physician before making any dietary or lifestyle changes.
 Always check nutrition labels and ingredient lists to ensure food items will work for you.

 Get Tips That Match Your Trail Life